 The licence holder shall keep or cause to be kept a register of all motor vehicles bought and sold.
-The register must be in the form of a properly bound book with consecutively number pages or in another form approved by the council and each vehicle purchased by the licence holder must be numbered.
+The register must be in the form of a properly bound book with consecutively numbered pages, or in another form approved by the council, and each vehicle purchased by the licence holder must be numbered.

 The register must include the following details in a style approved by the council:

 - Date of purchase

 - Make and model of vehicle

 - Name and address of seller